akking29/12-VSTDA-Backend/README.md

 "#12-VSTDA-Backend"

-05/25 - Version 1.0 baby!
+05/25 - Version 1.0.
 This is a barely functioning ToDo application that will enable you to achieve all of your greatest goals.
 Known issues -

 1. Need to refresh to get correct coloring on tasks, will re-order dynamically though.